acidtone/wbdv-winter-2020/materials/cpnt265/assignments/assignment-3/README.md

 ### 30 points: Presentation
 Each of the following will be worth 10 points each:
 1. Stage presence
     - Is it obvious you're reading from a script?
     - Video on?
 Dressed for success?
-  -
+    - Have you kept the audience engaged?
 2. Content
     - Was there an appropriate amount of content to fill 5 minutes?
 Too much?
 Too little?
     - Is it obvious how you can be contacted?
     - Is your code available for inspection?
 3. Visual Aids
     - Live code session?
     - Slides?
     - Demos?

 ### 10 points: Submit Project Code
 - Lots of comments, please.
 Give the reader an idea of
     - what your code is doing;
     - what your thought process was while coding;
     - what problem you're trying to solve;
     - what still needs to be completed.